How to attract talent, pick the right candidates, retain star employees and say goodbye

-At Music Exchange we ask job candidates to take a test called Talent Insights, which draws from several of the leading psychological tests to get a read on someone’s disposition.
+At Royalty Exchange we ask job candidates to take a test called Talent Insights, which draws from several of the leading psychological tests to get a read on someone’s disposition.
 This test has proven effective for determining three key qualities:

 How quickly they make decisions.

 We look to balance these three areas on our team, and the test gives us an idea of how a candidate might fit in and helps us formulate good interview questions.

 The best way to make sure you get the best candidates is through a highly structured interview process.

 You should be able to explain the process from beginning to end at the first point of contact with a job candidate.
 Anything short of that and you risk losing some of the best talent off the bat, because top talent expects a professional experience.

 This is our process: